AndySAnker/andysanker.github.io/_pages/cv.md

 Education
 ======

-<a href="https://drive.google.com/file/d/1anmQWaqCiPWSC0fAZ4lasGhxXmQpHtpe/view?usp=drive_link" target="_blank">PhD Dissertation</a>

 * PhD in Materials Chemistry, Department of Chemistry, University of Copenhagen, 2023
-  * [PhD Dissertation](../files/MasterThesis.pdf): Towards Automated Structure Analysis of Nanoparticles
+  * [PhD Dissertation](../files/index.html): Towards Automated Structure Analysis of Nanoparticles
 * M.S. in Nanoscience, Department of Chemistry, University of Copenhagen, 2021 (Grade avg: 11.5)
   * [Master Thesis](../files/MasterThesis.pdf): Pushing the boundaries of Nanocluster Modelling from Pair Distribution Function and Small-Angle X-ray Scattering Analysis
 * B.S. in Nanoscience, Department of Chemistry, University of Copenhagen, 2018 (Grade avg: 10.2)